00rs00s/Threat-Hunting_with_malwoverview/README.md

-Dummy script that generates KQL queries for threat hunting.
+Script that generates KQL queries for threat hunting.

 This script utilizes **malwoverview** to generate a **KQL query** to search for **Network IoC** within your environment.